-Most people are familiar with light, the thing that allows humans to see with their eyes.
+Maybe this is stating the obvious, but light gives humans the ability to see.
 When asked to describe what light is, however, not many people are able to come up with a scientific answer.
-From reflection to refraction to rainbows, we interact with the phenomenon of light every day.
+From reflection and refraction to rainbows and prisms, we are exposed to the phenomenon of light every day.

-It’s easy to take it for granted, but light is more complex a matter than some may imagine.
+It’s easy to take light for granted, but it’s more complex than some may imagine.
 Here’s a brief primer on the light that passes through your bedroom window every day.

 When people refer to light, they are usually referring to only a very small portion of light that exists, which is known as “visible light.”
 Visible light includes beams or rays of light projected directly from the source responsible for creating the light.
 The sun, for instance, creates rays of light known as ultraviolet light.
 In turn, these rays become beams of light that are visible to the human eye as they reflect off the ozone and onto the surface of the Earth.

 Light, or the lack of it, can play an important role in sleep.
 Darkness helps to cure our bodies and tell us that it’s time for bed.
 Helping to make your room a “sleep haven” by having blackout curtains, blocking noise with earplugs and ensuring your mattress is comfortable and relieves back pain, and you have a clean and supportive pillow will all help you fall asleep and stay asleep at night.

 Because of the limitations of the human body, not all types of light are visible to the human eye.
 Although types of light such as radio waves, x-rays, and infrared light are not detectable by humans, they exist, invisible to the naked eye, all around the atmosphere.

 A prism is generally a triangularly shaped object that is made out of glass or another clear material that is specifically designed with angles and polished, flat edges that are intended to refract light.
 Refracting light is simply the act of placing an obstacle in the way of light waves.